sanjuthomas/kafka-connect-marklogic/README.md

 ![Kafka Connect MarkLogic](kafka-connect-ml.png)

+## What is apache kafka?
+Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
+The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+For more details, refer to [kafka home page].(https://kafka.apache.org/)

 ## Implementation details

 To send data to MarkLogic, this connector make use of MarkLogic REST api.
 By default the /v1/documents endpoint at port 8000 is used.
 You may change that in the marklogic-sink.properties file.
 You may use a REST extension instead of the out of the box document API to do any transformation on the way in.